How do you survive while waiting for Social Security disability approval?

 The criteria for the two programs are mutually exclusive, with a tiny gray area.

-Collecting unemployment for medical reasons is not feasible while you are disabled because you cannot work because of an injury or illness.
+Collecting unemployment while disabled is not feasible because you cannot work due to an injury or illness.
 By receiving these benefits, you send mixed signals to the Social Security determinations office or administrative law judge deciding your case.

 Therefore, proceed with caution and seek the advice of legal counsel.